 Roulette Cheating Methods

-As long as there has been gambling, there have been people who were more than willing to cheat in order to win.
+Cheating in rouletteAs long as there has been gambling, there have been people willing to cheat in order to win.
 From players looking to gain an edge to casinos that want to take as much of their customers’ money as possible, disreputable people have been bending the rules for the sake of winning for as long as roulette has existed.

-Below are some examples of the most common forms of cheating in roulette.
-Keep in mind that we strongly recommend not attempting to use these methods in a casino, as getting caught cheating could get you banned from casinos — or even subjected to legal action.
-Any reputable casino will respect the rules and provide you with an honest roulette game; you should do your part and play honestly as well.
+Any reputable casino will respect the rules and provide you with an honest roulette game, so you should do your part and play honestly as well.
 However, if you want to find ways to gain an advantage that aren’t considered cheating, read to the end of the article to see an example of when cheating isn’t cheating at all!

 Cheating by Roulette Players

-Over the years, many scams have been attempted to use magnets or other devices to influence the results of the roulette wheel.
+Over the years many scams have been attempted to use magnets or other devices to influence the results of the roulette wheel.
 Obviously, the most difficult part of such a task is to actually get close enough to the roulette wheel to have an effect on the game.

 A more invasive form of cheating involves collusion between a croupier (or dealer) and one or more players.
-This form of cheating is controversial — not over whether it is legal to cheat in this manner (it is unambiguously not allowed), but over whether it can be effective.
-While some operators claim to be able to spin a ball and aim it at a certain section of the wheel, there is little current evidence that anyone has been able to do this in a way that could be reasonably disguised as a fair spin.
-However, even if a croupier were able to make a certain quarter of the reel just a couple percent more likely to hit, that would be enough to give players at least some advantage.
+This form of cheating is controversial – not over whether it is legal to cheat in this manner (it is unambiguously not allowed), but over whether it can be effective.
+While some operators claim to be able to spin a ball and aim it at a certain section of the wheel, there is little evidence that anyone has been able to do this in a way that could be reasonably disguised as a fair spin.
+However, even if a croupier was able to make a certain quarter of the reel just a couple percent more likely to hit that would be enough to give players at least some advantage.

 One relatively new method for cheating at roulette involves using a handheld device in order to predict where the ball will land.
-Surprisingly, players have been doing this since at least the 1970s, and proof of concept for the idea has existed going back to the 1960s.
-No casino will allow players to do this; however, whether or not using such a device is actually illegal varies depending on where the casino is located.
+Surprisingly, players have been doing this since at least the 1970’s and proof of concept for the idea has existed going back to the 1960’s.
+No casino will allow players to do this, however whether or not using such a device is actually illegal varies depending on where the casino is located.

 Cheating by Roulette Operators and Casinos